hellerve/blog/wip/Introducing_anima.md

 nine functions.
 We’ve seen a few of them, and some we have yet to explore.
 This is going to be a very quick overview before we dive into an example.

-The entry point for any sketch if `defsketch`.
+The entry point for any sketch is `defsketch`.
 Here we define the meta information about the sketch and which functions to call.

 If we need to set things up, it will probably be the framerate, color, and